I Can Swim!

 by Lynn B.

 I can’t believe it has been a year since my very first triathlon.
 Last March, after going through a divorce, I needed some goals and direction in my life.
 Being a former athlete and since many of my patients (I oversee 3 physical therapy clinics) were competing in this small triathlon in Naperville, I decided to take the plunge and try a triathlon.
 Never mind the fact that I could hardly swim out of my turtle pool.
 After training (yeah, right) for several months and floundering, I decided to sign up for a triathlon class at LTF-Romeoville.
 Unfortunately, the class was canceled due to low turnout.
 However, divine intervention occurred and I met Coach Joe.
-He invited me to see what triathlons were all about and reassured me that I would be able to finish the race in June.
+He invited me to see what triathlons were all about, did a few private swim lessons, and reassured me that I would be able to finish the race in June.
 For the 3 weeks of training with Joe prior to the race, never once did he imply that I couldn’t do this (even though I couldn’t swim, only side stroke).
 He gave me confidence every day.

 So, come race day, I was pretty calm up until I approached the beach and almost puked!!
 Again, Joe was right there, saying, “You can do this.
 Enjoy the moment.”
 There I was, participating in my first organized race EVER, doing a half-mile swim as side stroke.
 It was only two weeks ago that Coach Patty told me, “Girl, you had amazing guts for swimming your first tri doing side stroke.”
 Ignorance really is bliss!!
 Or I just fell off the bike and suffered MTBI (mild traumatic brain injury!).
 Patty, thank you for sharing those words a year later!!